ZupIT/beagle-docs/content/en/ios/customization/_index.md

 ---
-title: Customizações
+title: Customization
 weight: 139
 description: >-
-  Nesta seção, você encontra as principais classes que fazem parte do framework do Beagle para iOS.
+  This section lists the main classes that are part of Beagle's framework for iOS iOS.
 ---

 ---

-O Beagle para iOS possui estas principais classes:
+These are the iOS classes for Beagle